cseanburns/personal_knowledge_mgmt/src/2-backup.md

 One of the disadvantages of an external hard drive is that because it's portable, it can be lost or misplaced.
-Therefore, when you begin to format your disk, you may want to set up encryption so that the drive is protected from other people.
+Therefore, when you format your disk, you may want to set up encryption so that the drive is protected.

 You setup encryption on macOS when you format the drive.
 Apple provides instructions on its page on